2023 Call for Proposals

 Proposal Submissions

 The conference welcomes proposal submissions to present at this year’s Pan African Conference.
-All presentation topics should focus on this year’s theme, “Transgenerational Resistance Resilience and Unadulterated Black Joy!”and align with one or more of the program tracks.
-We are interested in a diverse array of perspectives and presenters who have varying levels of expertise, experience, nationalities, organization type, and institutional structure.
+All presentation topics should focus on this year’s theme, “Homeplace: A Site of Resistance” and align with one or more of the program tracks.
+We are interested in a diverse array of perspectives and presenters who have varying levels of expertise, experience, nationalities, organization types, and institutional structures.
 The goal of the Pan African Conference is to build student leadership and to provide an opportunity for academic scholars, students, professionals, and community members to discuss the issues that affect descendants of Africa on a local, national, and international level.

 Deadline